simon-anasta/r_shiny_game_template/README.md

 It appears that `reactiveTimer` in R will let us create a framerate/regular updates.
 And that Shiny can use JavaScript to listen for key presses/action.
 This is sufficient for us to develop a template from.
 This repo is our game template.

+# Working prototype
+Simplest_game.R is the simplest game we have created.
+The arrow keys can be used to move the dot around the screen.

+However, the plot speed is very slow.
+Hence interactivity is no where close to realtime.
+Delays of 5 seconds between user input (e.g. holding down the left arrow key for 2 seconds) and output (the dot moving across the screen to the left) were not uncommon.

+This issue is caused by plotting.
+The listener template responds to key-up and key-down events without noticible delay.
+So keyboard input/output is not the issue.
+Without faster output/plotting our game template is of little use.